wbohlken/transip-api-kotlin/README.md

 val vpses = api.vps.vpses().list()
 ```

-Most functionality have been covered by specific methods, for instance, to register a domain, you can use the following call:
+Most functionality has been covered by specific methods, for instance, to register a domain, you can use the following call:

 ```kotlin
 val api = TransipAPI(token)